ravendb/ravendb-operator/README.md

 minikube start
 ```

 ### 3. Prepare for Operator Deployment

+* NOTE: skip step 3 if you want to setup insecure cluster, and notice the note comment in step 7.

 Assuming you already obtained a setup package, unzip it and have it on your controller machine.
 Create namespace and secrets (adjust the paths as needed):